fmay/ziggyusaurus/docs/user-guide/considerations/subflows.md

 Other than that a Subflow behaves like a regular Flow.

-Subflows can then be trigger from other Flows using the [Subflow Block](user-guide/block-types/core/Subflow.md).
+Subflows can then be launched from other Flows using the [Subflow Block](user-guide/block-types/core/Subflow.md).